Sermon Draft: Prideful Presumption…James 4:13-17

 KEY POINT: Note clearly, the difference between limited knowledge that keeps you dependent on God for the future, and sufficient knowledge that enables you to obey God faithfully in the present.

 James does not let us presume upon tomorrow, but he guides us, by the Holy Spirit, to do our duty in the present moment.
 Thus, we replace anxiety with faithfulness; fear with trust; and the spinning of the wheels of our minds with rest in God’s providence, rooted in the goodness of God.
-It goes something like this, “If God is the creator and sustainer, then I can trust Him with my future.”
+It goes something like this, “If God is the Creator and Sustainer, then I can trust Him with my future.”

 Conclusion